Updated on December 3, 2024

 • Oral splints

 Prosthodontists have a bachelor’s degree in dentistry.
-Additionally, they must finish another 3 years of advanced training post-dental school.
+They’re usually members of the American College of Prosthodontists (ACP) and need to finish another 3 years of advanced training post-dental school.

 Some prosthodontists also earn a master’s degree during their residency.
 A prosthodontist trains extensively in:

 What Do Prosthodontists Treat?